Nonprofit worker researching emergency funding options on a laptop at a community office

 LIHEAP and Utility Assistance

 The Low Income Home Energy Assistance Program (LIHEAP), administered by the U.S. Department of Health and Human Services, provides emergency utility assistance regardless of employment status.
-A nonprofit worker earning below 150% of the federal poverty level can qualify — in 2025, that threshold is approximately $22,000 annually for a single person.
+A nonprofit worker earning below 150% of the federal poverty level can qualify.
+In 2025, that threshold is approximately $22,000 annually for a single person.

 SNAP and Emergency TANF